 It’s a metaphor.

-- Working by yourself (round 1) the task in novel and you are responsible for your own work.
+- Working by yourself (round 1), the task is novel, and you are responsible for your work.

-- Working with a small team (round 3) now 4 people who have experience and ideas have to determine how to complete a task with everyone that has skills from the earlier rounds.
-Communication becomes more challenging and the challenge becomes more complex.
+- Working with a small team (round 3), now 4 people with experience and ideas have to determine how to complete a task with everyone who has skills from the earlier rounds.
+Communication becomes more challenging, and the challenge becomes more complex.

-- Working with a large team (round 4) now this is an organizational challenge.
-Creating a shared language and having known Goals, Roles, Procedures & Interpersonal Behavior.
+- Now, working with a large team (round 4) is an organizational challenge.
+We are creating a shared language and having known Goals, Roles, Procedures & Interpersonal Behavior.
 More structure is required.

 Do you see the connection?

-By having people do something (not too scary or different) that appears to be novel or unique may be a sufficient change to break their “stuckness in thinking” or the existing patterns of behavior the team exhibits.
-Once we can shift behavior patterns people sometimes see better, novel, more innovative ways of doing their work.
+Having people do something (not too scary or different) that appears to be novel or unique may be a good change to break their “stuckness in thinking” or the existing patterns of behavior the team exhibits.
+Once we can shift behavior patterns, people sometimes see better, novel, more innovative ways of doing their work.

 Round 1: 1 person 3 knives – 3 Marshmallows